infinum/dotnet-handbook/Api/Documentation/Swagger.md

 - **`[ProducesResponseType]`** - specifies what HTTP response codes will be returned with corresponding models (if needed).
 - **`[ProducesErrorResponseType]`** - specifies the default error model for all the error response codes (4xx and 5xx).
 Just have in mind that this only defines the response model, not the response codes - those should still be defined using the `[ProducesResponseType]` attribute.

-These attributes can be placed on both method and class levels, which apply them on a certain endpoint and controller (meaning all the endpoints inside the controller) respectively.
+These attributes can be placed on both method and class levels, which apply them on a certain endpoint and controller (meaning all the endpoints inside the controller) respectively:

-Having these attributes in mind, an endpoint described like this:

 ```c#
 [ProducessErrorResponseType(typeof(ErrorResponseDto))]